A clogged downspout can be very expensive if it's not taken care of as soon as possible.

 A clogged downspout can also cause water to run back under your roofline, causing water damage to the plywood under your roof and the soffit that holds the gutters by the roofline—all caused by the clogging of leaves from trees.

-The water that you can save can be used for many things such as watering plants, watering your lawn, and keeping them all growing healthy and fresh so that they can thrive well.
+The water you can save can be used for many things such as watering plants, watering your lawn, and keeping them all growing healthy and fresh so they can thrive well.

 Source of Information on How to Prevent Clogged Downspouts